Agenda

 A Tale of Twin Cities

 Twins is a interesting concept to consider in these books and there is no good reason to assume that they don’t exist in Pat’s work… But if I were to ask you to name any instance of twins occurring, then I bet that you would fail.
 However, they do exist, which is nice to know as that’s enough proof to validate investigation, although I only found one pair mentioned specifically: the twin sisters who made candles and taught strange dance steps in Haert.
 Most of you should have come up with another clear use of the word though and point out that Skarpi in his tale of the Ergen empire spoke of the twin-cities of Murilla and Murella.
-But cities are not siblings and they don’t share the same maternal root.
+But cities are not siblings and so they probably don’t share the same maternal root.
 So what exactly makes them twin-cities? well we simply don’t know.
 'History books that might have mentioned Ergen as an unlikely myth have long since crumbled into dust' meaning that’s about it as far as we can go on our quest for ancient written knowledge.
 However, these twin-cities do continue to live in the memories of some few truly ancient folk that we encounter who actually spent some time in them, such as Felurian.

 ‘Was Murella in the Fae?’